ammadsaleem18/Sidcup-Family-Golf/README.md

 ## 🚀 Getting Started

-To get started with the Todo List app, follow these steps:
+To get started with the Sidcup Family Golf (HomePage Clone), follow these steps:

 1. **Clone the repository:**